 However, shrimp receiving the highest amount of TPWS did tend to have the highest final weight and the largest SGR, they said.

-“Both biofloc (BS) and clear-water (CWS) systems, tilapia processing waste silage (TPWS) could be included at the highest level (6.0%) without losses in growth performance and survival,” the researchers said.
-“On the other hand, in BS condition shrimp presented the best performance as compared to CWS, probably due to the continuous availability of natural food.
+“In both biofloc (BS) and clear-water (CWS) systems, tilapia processing waste silage (TPWS) could be included at the highest level (6.0%) without losses in growth performance and survival,” the researchers said.

 Source: Aquaculture and Fisheries